 Prince Harry memoir Photograph:( Twitter )

-This time, it’s an animated series created by Meghan Markle.
-Called ‘Pearl’, it is a family-focused animated series that revolves around the adventures of a 12-year-old girl who is inspired by influential women in history.
+The show announced earlier this week is created by Meghan and will be family-focused animated series that revolves around the adventures of a 12-year-old girl who is inspired by influential women in history.
 The series is currently in the development stages.

 In addition to a creator credit, Meghan Markle will also executive produce alongside David Furnish (Rocketman), Carolyn Soper (Tangled) and Emmy-winning filmmakers Liz Garbus (I’ll Be Gone in the Dark) and Dan Cogan (Icarus).
 Amanda Rynda (The Loud House) is on board as showrunner and EP.